Disruption Network Lab (2014 to date)

 Networked Disruption is an exhibition and a series of events curated by Tatiana Bazzichelli and hosted by Škuc Gallery in Ljubljana and the Museum of Modern and Contemporary Art in Rijeka (produced by Aksioma and Drugo more in collaboration with several partners).
 This exhibition is centered on the concept of “Networked Disruption”, as an opportunity to show new possible routes of social and political action in the line of disruption.
 This exhibition focuses on the mutual interferences between business and disruption, by shedding light simultaneously on heterogeneous practices of hackers, artists, networkers, whistleblowers, activists and entrepreneurs who engage deeply with network activity. aksioma.org/networked.disruption

-From September 2011 to February 2014 the transmediale reSource was curated and developed by Tatiana Bazzichelli in cooperation with CTM/DISK, Kunstraum Kreuzberg/Bethanien and the Post-Media Lab of the Leuphana University of Lueneburg.
+From September 2011 to March 2014 Tatiana Bazzichelli curated and developed the transmediale festival yearly programme: reSource transmedial culture berlin (or transmediale reSource).
+The programme gave shape to a series of events and network initiatives thorough the year before and after the festival.
 The reSource aimed to create a trans-genre project of networking, curating and research by envisioning transmediale festival as a peer-production context of sharing knowledge and practices in the field of art and technology, hacktivism and politics.
-It continues as the framework for transmediale’s all-year programme activities. www.transmediale.de/resource
+For three years, this series conceptualised and generated an innovative framework for transmediale’s all-year programme activities.
+It worked in cooperation with CTM/DISK, Kunstraum Kreuzberg/Bethanien and the Post-Media Lab of the Leuphana University of Lueneburg, as well as involved a wide number of independent project spaces, artists, and curators in the city of Berlin.
+Former website: www.transmediale.de/resource

 A networking project started in 2001 in Rome by Tatiana Bazzichelli a.k.a.
 T_Bazz to promote art, hacking and activism related to the Italian underground scene and the international net culture.
 AHA has contributed to the creation of a vast network of relations and practices through exhibitions, conferences, workshops and international meetings.
 In 2007, the AHA project won the Honorary Mention for “Digital Communities” at the Ars Electronica Festival, Linz, Austria. www.ecn.org/aha